 "[Bradley] had to worry about getting to the airport and getting through customs and he was worried about twigs getting to the dump," Santangelo said.

-It was one of the many fond memories Bradley's neighbors and friends shared with Patch on Sunday, less than a day after Bradley was found dead in the woods near his home.
+It was one of the many fond memories Bradley's neighbors and friends shared with Patch on Sunday, less than a day after Bradley was near his home.
 Police said an autopsy Sunday morning confirmed Bradley, who friends said was in his late 60s, was killed earlier in the day when his car rolled over him while he was removing brush from his property.

 Bradley, who friends said owned Van Genderan Auto Parts in Stanhope before spending his remaining years as a real estate agent, "would go above and beyond the call for anyone," Santangelo said.

 Neighbor Bill Nagy Jr. agreed.
 Nagy befriended Bradley when Nagy owned a Mine Hill auto body shop.
 Nagy said Bradley would often give customers extensions on payments for car parts.

 "He was just very pleasant, just a good guy," Nagy said.